brundonsmith/website/src/blog/three-types-of-data.md

 it would be a Constant!).

-A Cached Value is like State that should only ever changed in one specific way: the re-computation of its value as a result of a change in *actual* State.
+A Cached Value is like State that should only ever changed in one specific way: the re-computation of its value as a result of a change in *actual* State (usually via a pure function).
 It should never be mutated, only replaced.
 It is a good use-case for an immutable data structure, with one important stipulation: unlike State, *its new value should never depend on its previous value*.

-Cached Values are an optimization over pure function calls (including stateless API requests).
+Cached Values are an optimization over pure function calls (or stateless API requests, database reads, etc.).
-In most cases you could decide not to use them at all and always make the pure function calls directly, you would just repeat a lot of work.
+In most cases you could decide not to use them at all and always make the pure calls directly, you would just repeat work and/or have to wait on the network again.
 As such, they should be treated as *always* disposable.
 Unlike State, which embodies an untraceable accumulation of past things that have happened to it (or in Haskell's case a traceable accumulation), Cached Values are *trash*.
-They can disappear and be re-computed at any time.
+They can disappear and be re-computed at any time, for any reason.
 This is why they must never be relied upon as State: changes to them can and will be thrown away without notice.

-They *are* in some sense a duplication of State, but it's okay because they're a special, *disposable* duplication of State.
+They *are* in some sense a duplication of information - which we said in the case of State is always to be avoided - but it's okay because they're a special, *disposable* duplication of State.
 "Synchronizing" them is always as simple as a single, controlled operation.
 It can happen anywhere, at any time, with no concerns to anything except performance (wasting effort).